-- 299. The auditor remains alert to circumstances which indicate that the SMSF is running a business or conducting operations which may be akin to running a business, as this activity may breach the sole purpose test.
+- 299.290.
+The auditor remains alert to circumstances which indicate that the SMSF is running a business or conducting operations which may be akin to running a business, as this activity may breach the sole purpose test.
 Indications that a business is being conducted by the SMSF may include revenues from trading activities, employing staff and paying operating expenses.
-A business is not usually administered for the sole purpose of providing the allowable benefits to members or beneficiaries of the SMSF, as there is an inherent risk that running a business may jeopardise the member's benefits. - 300.
+A business is not usually administered for the sole purpose of providing the allowable benefits to members or beneficiaries of the SMSF, as there is an inherent risk that running a business may jeopardise the member's benefits.163 Although the operation of a business is not prohibited by the SIS, specific additional obligations need to be met by the fund to ensure ongoing SIS compliance. - 300.291.
 In addition, running a business may breach other restrictions.
 Running the business may not be consistent with the SMSF's investment strategy.
-Many businesses routinely borrow to provide working capital and purchase goods on credit, which prima facie breach the borrowing restrictions, discussed further below.
-If a trustee is also an employee of the business, payment of salary or wages to the trustee may be construed as remuneration to the trustee for the duties or services performed by the trustee in relation to the SMSF, which is a breach of the definition of SMSF under the SISA.
+Many businesses routinely borrow to provide working capital and purchase goods on credit, which prima facie breach the borrowing restrictions,164 discussed further below.
+If a trustee is also an employee of the business, payment of salary or wages to the trustee may be construed as remuneration to the trustee for the duties or services performed by the trustee in relation to the SMSF, which is a breach of the definition of SMSF under the SISA.165 must be on an arms-length basis.
 The auditor assesses all circumstances of a SMSF running a business to determine whether it is in breach of the SISA or SISR.
+It is also essential to ensure that the deed of the fund permits the trustee to operate a business. - 301.292.
+SMSFs that engage in high volume trading of derivatives, listed securities, real property or other investments or a series of property developments may be running a business for purposes other than solely for providing specified benefits to members and beneficiaries.
+For SMSFs conducting activities of this kind, the auditor considers whether the activities are justified in giving effect to the investment strategy.